What Is It?

 - After you graduate, you will teach for four years in a high-need school district.
 You’ll return to IC during the summers for workshops and conferences, and IC faculty will visit you at your own school.

-- We will consider outstanding candidates admitted to our M.A.T. in Adolescence Education program in mathematics and physics for a scholarship in their graduate year.
-Contact the project director Professor Rogers, firstname.lastname@example.org, for more information about applying.
+- We especially encourage outstanding candidates admitted to our M.A.T. in Adolescence Education program in Agricultural Education, Biology, Chemistry, Earth Science, Mathematics, and Physics and our Master of Science in Childhood Education to apply for a scholarship in their graduate year.
+Contact the project director Professor Rogers, email@example.com, for more information about applying.